 - Check prices & reviews: Agoda

-- If you like modern contemporary hotels, then you must stay at the Art Series – The Fantauzzo.
-The hotel is located in a prime location – just under the Story Bridge and next to Brisbane River.
-Stay in a Studio Suite and enjoy first-class facilities and services during your stay in Brisbane.
+- Crystalbrook Vincent ($$) – Located under the Story Bridge and next to Brisbane River, stay in a Studio Suite and enjoy first-class facilities and services during your stay at this modern contemporary hotel.

 - Check prices & reviews: Agoda